pouchdb/pouchdb/docs/api.md

 * `options.name`: You can omit the name argument and specify it via options.
 * `options.auto_compaction`: This turns on auto compaction (experimental).
+* `options.cache` (default false) appends a random string to the end of all get requests to avoid them being cached, set this to be true to prevent this happening (can also be set per request).

 #### Example Usage: